Dr. P.L. Warburton Office: C2020 Phone: 864-6939

 Be careful about the choices you make with respect to the purchase of course materials since you don’t want to have to spend more than necessary.
-If you have questions, please feel free to speak with your instructor upon the start of the Fall 2017 semester.
+If you have questions, please feel free to speak with your instructor upon the start of the Winter 2018 semester.

 Students are encouraged to explore the text web site, including the "Instructor" portion.
 While we do not control the content there, we do think that you will find their quizzes, summaries and movies helpful in studying.
 You don't have to register in order to view the materials.